5 Tips for Making Friends Your Freshman Year

 The first thing to keep in mind is that no one is going to go out of their way to talk to you, necessarily.
-If you’re nervous, chances are they are too.
-So, just jump in, and put your hand out first.
-The good thing is, the more you do it, the less scary it will feel and the better at it you’ll become.
+If you’re nervous, chances are that they are too.
+So just jump in and say hello.
+The more you do it, the less scary it will feel and the better at it you’ll become.
 And in the professional world you’ll have to do the same thing.
-You’ll have to put out your hand and say “Hello my name is Alex, this is what I do and this is who I am…” and you just have to carry on a conversation.
-So starting this off in college is so beneficial, in so many ways.
+You’ll have to introduce yourself by saying, “Hello my name is Alex, this is what I do and this is who I am…” and you just have to carry on a conversation.
+Starting this habit off in college is so beneficial for your professional life.

 Take Advantage of Living In A Dorm

-For freshman year on campus you’re probably going to be forced to live on campus in a dorm so if you’re very shy, really take advantage of living in a dorm hall and having a roommate.
+For your freshman year on campus you’re probably going to be forced to live on campus in a dorm.
+If you’re very shy, try to take advantage of living in a dorm hall and having a roommate.
 Even if you don’t end up being friends with your roommate, it’s a great opportunity to practice the whole “introduction and getting to know you” process.
 And if your dorm hall has activities, go to them.
 Just do it!
 You’ll meet so many different people and if you’re struggling for icebreakers, you can always joke about how bad the laundry machines are or something.
 Find commonalities.
 You may end up being lifelong friends with the girl down the hall or the guy you meet at the ice cream social.
 You just never know until you get out there.

 Participate in Extracurriculars

 Go out for extracurricular organizations on campus.
 It’s such a good way to meet people.
-To be honest, you may be doing yourself a disservice if you don’t join extracurricular activities on campus, while in college.
+To be honest, you may be doing yourself a disservice if you don’t join extracurricular activities in college.
 Every college campus has clubs, sometimes as many as hundreds.
-Your first week of school, look in the student center, quad, and library for club postings.
+During your first week of school, look in the student center, quad, and library for club postings.
 Find a few clubs that interest you.
 If you’re into European films, join a cinema club.
 If music is your thing, go out for choir.
 If you want to improve your foreign language skills, find a group that supports that.
 Whatever you’re interested in, there’s a club for it.
-And in those clubs, you’ll find people who are likeminded and who will share a special bond because of your shared interests!
+And in those clubs, you’ll find people who are like-minded and who will share a special bond because of your shared interests!